Open-EO/openeo-python-client/docs/installation.rst

     python -m pip install -e .[dev]

-Here is a quick way to check that the client was succesfully installed:
+A quick way to check whether the client was successfully installed or not is to print its version number.

 In your conda environment, launch the Python interpreter and try the following snippet of Python code to show the client's version:

 .. code-block:: python